Image of liquid chromatography system used for viral clearance studies.

 By performing your Viral Clearance testing at Texcell, you will be able to check whether your process inactivates or removes viruses and avoid potential viral contamination.

 Since 1990, the Texcell group laboratories, in Europe, the USA, and Asia have executed a combined total of over 10,000 Viral Clearance studies.
-Texcell’s experienced scientific staff can offer support, guidance, and consultation services for Viral Clearance study design, selection of virus panel, and regulatory compliance.
+Texcell’s experienced scientific staff can offer support, guidance, and consultation services for study design, selection of virus panel, and regulatory compliance.
 Texcell also provides investigational viral clearance studies “for information only (FIO)”.
 We tailor them to be quick, cost-conscious, and give the most critical information needed to design a robust GLP Viral Clearance testing.

 Methods